Business and Product Strategy: a needed collaboration to build successful products

 10. Long-Term Sustainability: in the long run, alignment is really important because it helps the company sustain itself.
 It makes sure that decisions about products in the short term don't harm the company's long-term success or reputation.
 And that brings confidence to all stakeholders involved in the company.

-🗣️ The Product’s Role in Alignment
+🗣️ The Product’s role in alignment

 Doing a good orchestration of Business and Product strategies is pivotal.
 And here is where the Product role emerges as the conductor for alignment.